 Further information regarding the proposed members of the Board of Directors is available on the company’s website at www.kungsleden.se.

-The Nomination Committee proposes that Göran Larsson is re-elected as Chairman of the Board of Directors.
+Item 14 The Nomination Committee proposes that Göran Larsson is re-elected as Chairman of the Board of Directors.

 Kungsleden shall apply the levels of remuneration and employment terms required in order to recruit and retain senior executives with high competence and capacity to reach the set targets, aimed at promoting the company's long term value creation.
-The forms of remuneration shall motivate the senior executives to perform at their highest level in order to guarantee the interests of the shareholders.
+The forms of remuneration shall motivate the senior executives to perform at their highest level in order to safeguard the interests of the shareholders.

-When designing systems for variable salary to the senior executives, that are paid in cash, the Board of Directors shall consider the need of imposing restrictions that (i) make payments of a certain proportion of such salary conditional on whether the performance on which it was based has proved to be sustainable over time, and (ii) that allow the company to reclaim such compensations that have been paid on the basis of information which later proves to be manifestly misstated.
+When designing systems for variable remuneration to the senior executives, that are paid in cash, the Board of Directors shall consider the need of imposing restrictions that (i) make payments of a certain proportion of such salary conditional on whether the performance on which it was based has proved to be sustainable over time, and (ii) that allow the company to reclaim such compensations that have been paid on the basis of information which later proves to be manifestly misstated.

 Main conditions for non-monetary benefits, pensions, termination and severance payment